lucianoarguello335/appium/README.md

 ## Running the Tests

-Before running the tests, make sure the Appium server is running.
+Before running the tests, make sure:
+1. The Appium server is running.
 You can start it by running the command `appium` in your terminal.
+2. Make sure you have at least 3 images on your gallery.
+This is for the profile pic upload test.
+The easiest way to do so it's to simply take 3 screenshots and save them.

 ## To run the tests:
 1. Open Android Studio and launch the Virtual Device.
 Wait until it starts and shows the main screen.